nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/power-bi/standards/user-hints/user-hints.md

 Some charts have variables present, which it would be useful to delve deeper into.
 For example, if you have a chart showing the number of individuals within a directorate, it might be useful to click on the directorate, and drill-down to see a further breakdown on the number of individuals within a service area.
 Only hierarchical values (such as Directorate -> Service Area) can be drilled into.
 The developer of the dashboard builds in this functionality.

 You can tell if a visual has a hierarchy by hovering over it.
-If the drill control options appear in the action bar, your visual has a hierarchy and you can click on the drilldown icon to see further information:
+If the drill control options appear in the action bar, your visual has a hierarchy and you can click on the drilldown icon to see further information.

 ![Drill down icons](images/drill-down.png)